farmOS/farmOS/docs/development/docker.md

 status of the `FARMOS_DEV` environment variable.

 When `FARMOS_DEV` is set to `true`, farmOS is built using `drush make` with the `--working-copy` flag.
-This ensures that working Git directories are checked out for each of the [farmOS projects].
+This ensures that a working Git directory is checked out for the farmOS installation profile (in `profiles/farm` within the built codebase).
 It will use whatever branch is specified in the `FARMOS_DEV_BRANCH` variable.
 The `FARMOS_VERSION` variable is ignored.

 When `FARMOS_DEV` is set to `false` (this is the default), then the officially packaged release of farmOS will be downloaded from drupal.org and unpacked in